sitzikbs/3DmFV-Net-MATLAB/README.md

 It is trained on the ModelNet40 dataset by princeton, so please cite their work as well.

+### data instructions:
+To train on your own data the directory structure should be:
+1. Subdirectories named test and train.
+2. Categories sub-sub-directories ( e.g. dataset_name/test/category_name/filename.txt)/
+3. Each point cloud has to be saved as a separate `.txt` file.

 ### License
 Our code is released under MIT License (see LICENSE file for details).